6 Common Attic Renovation Mistakes to Avoid

 Mistake #1 – Attempting a DIY Attic Renovation

 DIY home improvement projects often sound good at first.
-But, things can quickly go south if the homeowner or person doing the work isn’t experienced.
+But, there are many home improvement projects you should never DIY and things can quickly go south if the homeowner or person doing the work isn’t experienced.
 Many DIY homeowners may forego the process of getting the appropriate permitting for the project from their municipality.
 Even if a permit is obtained, it is more likely that building code violations may arise if the homeowner is not up-to-date with existing or changing codes.

 This can lead to the need for work to be redone at the completion of the project or even at a later date down the road.
 Working with a reputable, licensed, and insured home improvement contractor ensures that the proper permits will be obtained, the work is built to code, and the work is quality craftsmanship.
 These are just a few of the benefits of working with a home improvement contractor.
 Reputable and insured contractors stand by their work, which provides you with added protection and peace of mind.